 How to Apply:

-Applications will be accepted beginning May 1 through June 26, 2015.
-IRSAC is comprised of no more than thirty (35) members.
-Applications are currently being accepted for approximately five (5) appointments that will begin in January 2016.
-It is important that the IRSAC continue to represent a diverse taxpayer and stakeholder base.
-Accordingly, to maintain membership diversity, selection is based on the applicant’s qualifications and areas of expertise.
-Practitioner checks are required of all applicants.
-In addition, a Federal Bureau of Investigation (FBI) check is required of all applicants that are deemed “best qualified.”
+Nominations will be accepted from April 27 through June 16, 2017, for approximately nine appointments that will begin in January 2018.
+It is important the IRSAC continues to represent a diverse taxpayer and stakeholder base.
+Accordingly, selections will be based on the applicant qualifications and areas of expertise.
+Tax and practitioner background checks will be required of all applicants.
+In addition, a Federal Bureau of Investigation (FBI) check will be conducted for applicants deemed “Best Qualified.”

-Written applications must be postmarked or faxed on or before June 26, 2015.
-Applications should be sent to:
+Nominations must be postmarked or faxed on or before June 16, 2017.
+Applications should be submitted to:

 1111 Constitution Avenue, NW